GentleCare-SW/GentleRepo/docs/SOFTWARE_ARCHITECTURE.md

 ## List of Characteristics

-The following is the list of characteristics as of writing.
+The following is the list of characteristics/peripherals as of writing.

 | Characteristic | Peripheral | Attributes |
 |-|-|-|